zopencommunity/meta/web/package_requests_server/README.md

 # Package requests server

-This service stores package requests and anonymous votes for the zopen community website.
+This service stores package requests, anonymous votes, and moderated discussion contributions for the zopen community website.
 The VitePress site remains on GitHub Pages and calls this API from the browser.

 Requires Node.js 20.17 or newer.